google/WebFundamentals/src/site/_en/fundamentals/tools/setup/browsertools.markdown

 ## What Font?

-The last extension we use on a regular basis is What Font.
+The last extension we use on a regular basis is *What Font?*.
 This Chrome Extension will tell you the name of the font currently being used on the page.
 This is really handy for debugging any web font issues.